Code-Institute-Submissions/MilestoneProject1JOrgan/README.md

 * CSS Validation: https://jigsaw.w3.org/css-validator/ - Identified issues with bootstrap not with my project.
 I confirmed this on Slack.
 * Internet Explorer, Firefox, Google Chrome and Brave - No issues.
 * IPhone 5/SE, 6, 7, 8 (including Plus), X, iPad - No Issues (Tested through Chrome Developer Tools).
-* IPad Pro - Slight issue with Student Login on this device.
+* IPad Pro - Slight issue with Student Log In on this device.
 Page does not render as expected.
 Functionality of webpage still function as expected.

 # Github Links